-Each year, birds flock to Alaska during the great spring migration to enjoy swarms of sustenance during the lengthening days.
+Each year, millions of birds flock to Alaska during the great spring migration to enjoy swarms of sustenance during the lengthening days.
 The state is also visited by birders who arrive in droves to see their favorite feathered friends touch down after long flights from all over the world.
 Bird festivals, such as the Kachemak Bay Shorebird Festival, are a chance to celebrate the return of birds and birders alike, and to discover why Alaska is one of the most popular destinations for migratory birds.

-Last May, Audubon Alaska caught up with special guests at the Kachemak Bay Shorebird Festival during a shared drive home from Homer to Anchorage.
+Last May, Audubon Alaska caught up with special guests at the Kachemak Bay Shorebird Festival during a drive home from Homer to Anchorage.
 Hannah Clipp and Joel Such, two scholarship recipients from the Schantz Brothers Foundation, shared with us how they are enhancing our collective understanding of birds.
 We’ve captured some of their findings in an interview for you here.

 Interview with Hannah Clipp

 Hannah Clipp is currently a Ph.D.
 Candidate at West Virginia University in Morgantown, West Virginia.
 The university is also associated with the West Virginia Cooperative Fish & Wildlife Research Unit.
 Hannah’s current dissertation is looking at the effects of climate and landscape scale forest management on songbirds in the Appalachian Mountains, along with bird abundance and communities in the area.

 Audubon Alaska (AA): Can you give a description of your research and the presentation you gave at the festival?